Skip to content

 Sigma Propositions#

-Sigma Propositions are the core of every single ErgoScript contract.
+Sigma Propositions (SigmaProp) are the core return type of every ErgoScript contract.

 SigmaProps From Booleans#

-You may create SigmaProps from booleans using the sigmaProp function.
-This allows you to define arbitrary spending conditions for any contract.
+You can create SigmaProp values from standard boolean expressions using the sigmaProp function.
+This allows you to define arbitrary spending conditions based on context variables, register values, etc.

 {